Rhaphiolepis: planting, pruning, care

 Where to plant Rhaphiolepis?

-With average frost hardiness down to -10/-12°C, Rhaphiolepis is best planted in regions south of the Loire, in southern, Mediterranean or oceanic climates where winters are relatively mild.
-It should be planted sheltered from winds and cold winter draughts that damage its evergreen foliage and flowering, for example near a south-facing wall.
-It will appreciate a well-sheltered situation if you wish to try growing it in an area with harsh winters, although in cold regions we recommend planting it in pots and bringing them indoors to protect from severe frosts.
+With moderate frost tolerance, down to -10/-12°C, Rhaphiolepis is best planted in regions south of the Loire, in meridional, Mediterranean or oceanic climate where winters are relatively mild.
+Plant in a sheltered spot, protected from cold winter winds and draughts that damage its evergreen foliage and flowering, for example beside a south-facing wall.
+It will appreciate a well-sheltered position if you wish to try growing it in an area with harsh winters, although in cold regions we recommend planting in pots and moving them to shelter during severe frosts.

-Rhaphiolepis is tolerant of sea spray and pollution, making it a good bush for seaside and urban gardens.
+Rhaphiolepis proves resistant to sea spray and to pollution, making it a good bush for seaside and urban gardens.
 This bush is also a boon for dry gardens.

-It will prefer full sun to flower well but will tolerate partial shade, particularly in warm climates.
+It prefers full sun to flower well but will tolerate partial shade, particularly in warm climates.

-Regarding soil, it shows clear sensitivity to calcareous soils and will grow easily in neutral or slightly acidic, light soils rich in compost and above all well drained: once well rooted it will even tolerate occasionally dry soil in summer.
-It really only fears heavy, waterlogged soils in winter.
+As for soil, it shows a marked sensitivity to lime and will grow easily in neutral to slightly acidic, light soils rich in well-rotted compost and, above all, well drained: once well rooted, it will even tolerate occasionally dry soil in summer.
+It truly only fears heavy, waterlogged soils in winter.

-Wider than tall and of moderate size, Rhaphiolepis can be used in a small flowering hedge, as an edge to a perennial border or with other bushes, in a large rockery, or in a pot on a well-sheltered terrace or balcony to fully enjoy its fragrance.
+Wider than tall, of moderate size, Rhaphiolepis can be used in a small flowering hedge, as an edge to a perennial bed or with other bushes, in a large rockery, or in a pot on a sheltered terrace or balcony to fully enjoy its fragrance.

 When to plant Rhaphiolepis?